adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/commerce/minicart/v1/minicart/README.md

 ## Using the MiniCart

+### URL routing

+This component requires the [AEM Dispatcher with GraphQL routing](../../../../../../../../../../../../../../../dispatcher) set up.
+By default Magento GraphQL endpoint will be accessed via relative URL `/magento/graphql`.

 ### Adding a product to cart

 You can add a new product to the cart by triggering the `aem.cif.add-to-cart` DOM event, like in the following example